hoodiecrow/ConsTcl/README.md

 #### read-pair-expr procedure

 The `` read-pair-expr `` procedure reads everything between two matching parentheses, or, as the case might be, brackets.
 It produces either an empty list, or a possibly recursive structure of [Pair objects](https://github.com/hoodiecrow/ConsTcl#pairs-and-lists), either a proper list (one that ends in `` #NIL ``), or an improper one (one that has an atom as its last member).
+Note that `` read-pair-expr `` can't read a cyclic improper list.
 Shares the variables `` c `` and `` unget `` with its caller.

 ![#](images/prop-improp.png "A proper list and two improper ones.")